carloscastellanos/teaching/STAR701/gesture-recognition/gestures.md

 // 10.
 Keep the draw function empty; everything is event-driven function draw() {
   // We don't need a draw loop for this simple example,
-  // but we can add other persistent animations here later.
+  // but we can add other persistent graphics or animations here later.
 }
 ```